 Putting together a travel photo book can be the perfect creative project for a slow afternoon, rainy day, or any weekend at home.
 It’s a wonderful way to relive past adventures, share your memories with family, and document the people, landmarks, food, art, and culture you experienced along the way.
 (Making travel books can also help satisfy those feelings of wanderlust when you can’t get away from home.)

 Just like memorable expeditions, great travel photo books come in all different sizes and styles.
+There are many ways to make a good photo book.
 So the path you take is up to you.
 Your album might feature a chronological series of photos with basic captions, or lots of personal stories and historical information, like a narrative travelogue.
 Some people even scan tickets, postcards, and other mementos to make a collage-style scrapbook.

 Whichever route you take, follow these travel photo book tips for great results.